SangsooNam/sangsoonam.github.io/_posts/2020-12-24-bash-highlight-matched-texts-with-colors.md

 ![Highlight Hello](/images/2020/12-24/highlight-hello.png)

-Though this function works well, I've noticed that it requires quite a long command if I want to highlight multiple texts, as you can see above.
+Though this function works well, it requires quite a long command if I want to highlight multiple texts, as you can see above.
 Specifying a color is great, but it becomes somewhat cumbersome if it is needed every time.
 All I need is just to highlight texts with different colors.
 Based on the `highlight` function, the below helper function simplifies it.
 <p class="code-label">.bash_profile</p>
 {% highlight shell %}
 ht() {